 Jake calls Ricky a “gas pipe” after only being around him for a couple of minutes (boy’s got good instincts).
 He tells Tom that Tom has to “defend [his] family honor.
 Like a man”.
 So, in order for Tom to become a man, he has to get rid of Ricky?
 Very interesting.
 And that’s kind of how it plays out.
 Bethany’s rejection of Ricky comes at about the same time as her recognition of Tom as the leader.

 Now, although Jake agrees that Ricky is a pest that should be gotten rid of, and is clearly excited to use his Punisher gun, Jake seems to realize that this is Tom’s duty, and something he needs to take care of for himself.
-Of course, Jake is the one who pulls the trigger, but that’s because Tom is too sane to do it.
+Of course, Jake is the one who pulls the trigger, but that’s because Tom is too sane to do it (after doing everything leading up to pulling the trigger).
 But perhaps Jake is also subconsciously aware of the way Tom really feels about Bethany and is helping him out for that reason too.
 As he tries to motivate Tom to shoot, he says, “Take him out before he reaches second base” as Ricky is leaning towards Bethany during their lotion-lathering session.
 Jake’s instincts tell him that the threat of an escalation in Ricky and Bethany’s physical relationship is exactly what will drive Tom to shoot.

 The gun shoots a number of rounds itself, several of which hit Ricky in the groin area.
 Coincidence?
 I think not.
 (Of course, groin injuries are ALWAYS funny.)

 Can I also take this opportunity to ask why Bethany is wearing such a tiny bikini?
 I mean, her grandmother is there!